tobbik/lua-t/docs/T.Pack.rst

 collections can be packer collections themselves (nesting).

 atomic
-  A single byteType or a single bitType packer which returns a scalar value such as a boolean, Int, float or string.
+  A single byteType or bitType packer which returns a scalar value such as a boolean, integer, float or string.

 sequence
   Multiple values that are packed in order defined by the format string.

 array
-  A collection of same typed packers with a given length.
+  A collection of *n* packers of the same type.

 struct
-  A collection of packers which have named fields.
+  An ordered collection of named packers.

 Pack identification